boswelja/kotlin-datatypes/README.md

 ## Platform support

-All libraries currently support JVM and Android.
-There are no blockers for other platforms, we just need to figure out publishing.
+All libraries currently support Android, iOS, macOS, tvOS, watchOS, JVM, Linux, Windows and WASM-JS.
+For now, they are only accessible from Kotlin Multiplatform projects.
+We are exploring publishing native libraries for use directly in other languages.

 ## Why?